Fauci says US can return to normal by fall if it puts aside slow start and is diligent about vaccinations - Local News 8

 “The demand is leading to lines of ambulances waiting to offload patients and hospitals having to open up new areas to treat patients,” an emailed statement said.
 “We expect the ambulance diversion to continue as numbers of COVID-19 cases — and the numbers of people needing hospital care — continue to rise.”

-And experts have warned the US could see even worse Covid-19 numbers in January fueled by this month’s holiday gatherings and travel.
+And experts have warned the US likely will see even worse Covid-19 numbers in January fueled by this month’s holiday gatherings and travel.

-On Monday alone, more than 1.1 million people passed through airport security checkpoints across the country, the Transportation Security Administration said.

-“The next couple of months are going to be awful,” said Dr. Jonathan Reiner, professor of medicine at George Washington University.
-“We’re going to lose 3,000, maybe more people a day, probably until we’re well into February.
-And then, we should start to see some light.”

-And while the ongoing vaccinations continue to offer hope, the process is taking longer than many health officials hoped, and it likely be months before the country will begin to see a meaningful impact, experts said.
+And while the ongoing vaccinations continue to offer hope, it likely be months before the country will begin to see a meaningful impact, experts said.

+One state did report good news with hospitalizations.
+Indiana Gov. Eric Holcomb told reporters he is lifting the statewide pause on elective surgeries because recent data show the hospital census is becoming more manageable.

 UK variant discovered in Colorado and California